 Rolls-Royce rolled out the Silver Ghost.
 It is considered the most valuable car in the world.

-The Ford Model N was released, replacing the Models A, C and F.
+The Ford Model N was released, replacing Models A, C, and F.

-Mount Vesuvius Erupted, Vesuvius erupted April 4th through the 21st, devastating Naples and killing over 100 people.
+Mount Vesuvius Erupted: Vesuvius erupted from April 4th through the 21st, devastating Naples and killing over 100 people.

 The scattered population of black squirrels on the East Coast are all thought to have descended from 8 Canadian squirrels acquired through a great squirrel exchange between Canada’s Rondeau Provincial Park and the National Zoo in Washington, DC.
 They were subsequently released from the zoo in 1906.

 The “Census of the British Empire” showed England ruled 1/5 of the world in 1906.